-The treatment of cancer has consequences for the nutritional status of a child.
+Effects of cancer treatment has consequences for the nutritional status of a child.
 Some children lose a lot of weight during treatment and are at risk of malnutrition, while others gain a lot of weight.

 But how do the children fare after the treatment?

-Does their nutritional status recover or are the changes that occur during treatment, such as being overweight, permanent?
+Does their nutritional status recover or are the effects of cancer treatment, such as being overweight, permanent?

 These questions were the focus of a recently published study.